 The purpose of the English Curriculum is to provide opportunities to develop students as critical and analytical readers, imaginative creative writers and thoughtful speakers and listeners.
 Students are given the opportunity to develop these key skills across KS3 and KS4.
+We also make use of Digital Theatre + which is a platform that allows students to see live action performances of texts.

 We believe in a knowledge-driven curriculum.
 A secure understanding of key English Language and English Literature terms gives students the tools needed to access the variety of texts and materials that they are presented with not only in an exam but as a citizen within the world.
-We also combine this with a relentless focus on Grammar by ensuring that all students within the school experience a dedicated hour purely focused on the teaching of grammatical concepts.
+We also combine this with a relentless focus on Grammar and the discipline of writing by integrating the teaching of key grammatical concepts into the topics at KS3.